PINPOINTING MESSIAH’S NATIVITY

 WALKING THROUGH THE 25 DAYS OF CHRISTMAS

-The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of the prophecy of Micah that not only confirmed Messiah’s connection to the Davidic Covenant, but also pinpointed the location of Messiah’s birth in the environs of Bethlehem.
+The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of the prophecy of Micah.
+Not only confirmation of Messiah’s connection to the Davidic Covenant, it also pinpoints the location of Messiah’s birth in the environs of Bethlehem.

-After they heard the Good News, they immediately responded:
+After they heard the Good News, the shepherds immediately responded:

 “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”

 Used annually as a recitation or responsive reading for Christmas Eve programs throughout my childhood, people of faith well know Micah’s prophecy identifying the city of Messiah’s birth:

 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times” (Micah 5:2).